IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period          Scenario        Probability   Probability of each scenario in each period  p.u.
 ==============  ==============  ============  ===========================================  ====

-For example, the scenarios can be used for obtaining the GEP+SEP+TEP considering hydro energy inflows uncertainty represented by means of three scenarios (wet, dry and average), or two VRE scenarios (windy/cloudy and calm/sunny).
+For example, the scenarios can be used for obtaining the GEP+SEP+TEP considering hydro energy/water inflows uncertainty represented by means of three scenarios (wet, dry and average), or two VRE scenarios (windy/cloudy and calm/sunny).
 The sum of the probabilities of all the scenarios of a period must be 1.

 Stage